 - Use transitions between tasks as opportunities for brief mindful moments

-Combining Mind-Body Approaches with Ergonomics
+Combining Mind-Body Work with Ergonomics

 Mindful Ergonomic Adjustments